single-spa/single-spa.js.org/blog/2024-03-15-top-5-microfrontend-hosting-solutions.md

 This article focuses on hosting solutions for client-side rendered microfrontends, since the majority of microfrontend implementations rely solely on [client-side rendering](https://ferie.medium.com/what-is-the-client-side-rendering-and-how-it-works-c90210e2cd14).

 [Server-side rendering](https://www.heavy.ai/technical-glossary/server-side-rendering) of microfrontends often involves one or more docker containers that run [NodeJS](https://en.wikipedia.org/wiki/Node.js) to render [React](https://en.wikipedia.org/wiki/React_(software)), [Angular](https://en.wikipedia.org/wiki/Angular_(web_framework)), or [Vue](https://en.wikipedia.org/wiki/Vue.js) applications.
-[Single-spa server rendering](/docs/ssr-overview) also supports a single NodeJS runtime (rather than network requests between docker containers), for optimal performance.
+For optimal performance, [single-spa server rendering](/docs/ssr-overview) also supports a single NodeJS runtime (rather than network requests between docker containers).

 If your organization uses server-side rendering, the following rankings will still apply but may require some additional consideration that isn’t covered here.

 ## Low-level vs high-level hosting solutions

 Hosting microfrontends can be accomplished with lower-level cloud services (AWS, GCP, Azure, etc) or via microfrontend-specific cloud hosting solutions such as Baseplate Cloud and Zephyr Cloud.
-Lower-level services are cheaper, but require a lot more initial setup and ongoing maintenance.
+Lower-level services may be more affordable but require much more initial setup and ongoing maintenance.
 Higher-level microfrontend hosting solutions provide targeted features to streamline the hosting and development process.

-Companies who wish for sensible defaults and a straightforward implementation path may choose higher-level hosting solutions, to cut down on devops and system admin costs.
-The additional built-in features of higher-level hosting solutions often reduces implementation time for companies migrating to or starting with microfrontends.
+Companies who wish for sensible defaults and a straightforward implementation path may choose higher-level hosting solutions to save on DevOps and system admin costs.
+The additional built-in features of higher-level hosting solutions often reduce implementation time for companies migrating to or starting with microfrontends.

 ## Solution comparison